 The space vehicle of Julie Kathryn, the multi-talented singer, musician and producer hailing from Lake Placid, an unusual combination of electronica and Americana has steadily evolved since her self-titled debut EP.

 Following works such as ‘Crocodile’ and ‘Desert’, the spiritual intensity of ‘Mothership’ offers a work which is rich and melodic but perhaps a shade darker than where I AM SNOW ANGEL has boldly gone before, reflecting some turbulent times in a volatile world.

-Julie Kathryn kindly talked to The Electricity Club about her ‘Mothership’ and where else she might be landing…
+Julie Kathryn kindly talked about the landing of her ‘Mothership’ and where else she might be landing…

 Your first album was called ‘Crocodile’ and from the title alone, ‘Mothership’ indicates a great sense of ambition?